f5xc-TenantOps/f5xc-udf-lab-services/README.md

 This is the base service for all UDF labs.

 ### Actions performed
-✅ Pulls Deployment info from the UDF metadata service ✅ Pulls Lab info from a f5xc-tenantOps S3 bucket
+- [X] Pulls Deployment info from the UDF metadata service
+- [X] Pulls Lab info from a f5xc-tenantOps S3 bucket
-✅ Creates a petname
+- [X] Creates a petname
-✅ Writes a state file for continuity between deployment start/stops ✅ Sends an SQS message to kick off account and resource provisioning in F5XC ✅ Continues sending SQSs to signify the deployment is active
+- [X] Writes a state file for continuity between deployment start/stops
+- [X] Sends an SQS message to kick off account and resource provisioning in F5XC
+- [X] Continues sending SQSs to signify the deployment is active

 ### Requirements
-The UDF deployment's "runner" instance must be must be tagged with:
+The UDF deployment's "runner" instance must be must be tagged:
-- [ ]  xc = "runner"
-- [ ] labid = short UID of this lab

 <img src="./images/tags.png" alt="tags" width="512"/>